 Recruiting and retaining strong faculty are two of the most important parts of running a successful college or university.
-Administrators have to attract and keep top faculty to give students a high quality learning environment, and the institutions that do it well treat hiring and retention as one connected effort rather than two separate problems.
+The institutions that do it well treat recruiting and retaining faculty as one connected effort, not two separate problems.
 That means competitive pay, real mentorship, attractive benefits, and a culture people want to stay in.
+This guide covers the challenges, where the strongest candidates are, the strategies that bring them in, and the practices that keep them once they arrive.

 ShortageFewer qualified candidates than open roles